Zyro review – lean, cheap, & easy website-building experience

 And there's some site-wide customization as well.
 There are nearly 20 distinct pre-made color palettes to choose from, and you can also edit them entirely.
 The picks you do here, will also determine the color options in your Section Settings.

-I was also able to quickly manage, add, and edit all the pages that were pre-loaded on my website.
+I was also able to quickly manage, add, and edit all the pages that were pre-loaded on my website based on the template.

 And there's one more thing worth noting: throughout my Zyro review quest, I haven't experienced any glitches, hang-ups, or moments where the editor was at least a little bit sluggish.
 It was genuinely a joy to use.

-There isn’t much to speak about.
-Several custom sections, 11 elements, and grid-based editing isn’t the biggest list of features I had to cover.
+So overall, there isn't much to speak about.
+Several custom sections, 12 elements, and grid-based editing isn't the biggest list of features I had to cover.
 But all of the things I tested were good, and they worked.
 If you want pixel-perfect, designer-grade editing, this editor is not for you (may I suggest Wix instead?).
 For everything else, this will probably suffice.
+Or you can look around and check other drag-and-drop website builders on the market.

 "Less is more" mantra can also be see when you leave the website editor.
 The dashboard is seriously minimalist.